0 Part Course |

 • P/E (price-to-earnings) ratios and their use – relative P/E ratio, PEG (price/earnings-to-growth)

-• Enterprise value to EBITDA (Earnings Before Interest Taxes Depreciation and Amortization) & EBIT (Earnings Before Interest and Taxes)
+• Enterprise value to EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortisation) & EBIT (Earnings Before Interest and Taxes)

-• This bank valuation course explores banking valuation portfolio and customer coverage
+• The banking valuation portfolio and customer coverage are explored in this bank valuation course

 • Qualitative assessment of management's ability to deliver results